lingliw/panTool/padocTool/input/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

 5. Open *&lt;repository_root>*\src\MultiChannelToDo.sln in Visual Studio.
 6. Restore all Nuget packages by right-clicking solution > **Manage NuGet Packages for Solution** > **Restore**.
 6. Right-click **MultiChannelToDo.Web** > **Add Application Insights Telemetry** > **Configure Settings** > Change resource group to ToDoApp*&lt;your_suffix>* > **Add Application Insights to Project**.
-7. In the Azure preview portal, open the blade for the **MultiChannelToDo.Web** Application Insight resource.
+7. In the Azure Portal Preview, open the blade for the **MultiChannelToDo.Web** Application Insight resource.
 Then in the **Application health** part, click **Learn how to collect browser page load data** > copy code.
 7. Add the copied JS instrumentation code to *&lt;repository_root>*\src\MultiChannelToDo.Web\app\Index.cshtml, just before the closing `<heading>` tag.
 It should contain the unique instrumentation key of your Application Insight resource.

         <script type="text/javascript">